 I've tried many, many non-OEM rollers for my Roombas and absolutely none of them impress me.
 They generally work better on tile than on carpet but even on tile all that we have tried have failed eventually.
 The failure is always the same, the ends of the rubber roller (the part that spins against the floor) gets chewed up and they jam.
 On carpet, the same happens but you have the added frustration of the Roomba stopping dozens of times thinking there is a roller jam until they break in.

 While the iRobot site sells an OEM roller set it comes with air filters and side brushes and costs around $50.
-Skip that high prices and buy the Authentic iRobot Parts - Roomba 800 & 900 Series Tangle-Free AeroForce Extractor Set from Amazon instead.
+Skip that high prices and buy the Authentic iRobot Parts - Roomba 800 & 900 Series Tangle-Free AeroForce Extractor Set (affiliate link) from Amazon instead.
 This one is an actual iRobot OEM part but doesn't include the air filters and side brushes (saving $20) for an overall price around $30.
 Pricey, but they work flawlessly on carpet and tile.